CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_idp.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `test_idp`:(HashMap) -(ReadOnly) A reference to a iamTestIdpConfiguration resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `type`:(string) Authentication protocol used by the IdP.* `saml` - Use SAML as the authentication protocol for sign-on.* `oidc` - Open ID connect to be used as an authentication protocol for sign-on.* `local` - The local authentication method to be used for sign-on.
 Local type is set to default for the Intersight Appliance IdP.
 * `user_preferences`:(Array)(ReadOnly) An array of relationships to iamUserPreference resources.
 This complex property has following sub-properties: